 It will be no surprise to anyone in the family that my earliest and fondest memories involve textiles.
 Whether it was the times, the family, natural inclinations, or a combination of all three, textiles dominated the landscape of my childhood.

-My apron was under the Christmas tree.
-It was yellow cotton and had a pocket trimmed with orange rickrack.
+had a pocket trimmed with orange rickrack.
 Along the bottom hem were little pockets where a set of 48 crayons had been inserted.
 I liked the crayons.
 I loved the apron.
 Santa had ostensibly brought it for me along with a Dale Evans cowgirl outfit, but I knew Grandma had made the apron.
 Mom tied it around my waist and I was on my way to adulthood.
 The apron became part of my everyday attire, usually tied over the Dale Evans cowgirl skirt.
 After washing my doll clothes in the old starch basin, I hung them out to dry, pinning them on my little clothesline with clothespins that I had clipped along the hem of my apron.
 I had a real handkerchief that I kept in the pocket of the apron that I used to wipe my brother Tim’s nose.
 Tomatoes from the garden and toys from the sandbox were brought into the house using the apron as a basket.
 In an otherwise well-photographed childhood, I’ve only found one picture of me wearing the apron.
 It was Christmas and I’m sitting on the floor, hair in pigtails, wearing the apron over a red plaid jumper.
 Tim, 3 years old, is in front of the Christmas tree.
 I have a watchful eye on him in case he might need dried or wiped.

 2 comments: